ammoryindub/Data-Science-Jurney/README.md

 # MyDSJurney
-Journey and self developing Data Science experience!.
+Journey and self-developing Data Science experience!.

 *** Files for each learning stage will be uploaded in their own Jupyter Notebook file.
     This file will be beginner friendly, those who have just started with no strong background in programming.